outscraper/n8n-nodes-outscraper/README.md

 To use this node, you need an Outscraper API key.

 1. Create an account on [Outscraper](https://app.outscraper.com/signup)
-2. Navigate to the [API section](https://app.outscraper.com/api) to get your API key
+2. Navigate to the [account page](https://app.outscraper.com/account/api) to get your API key
 3. In n8n, create new credentials of type **Outscraper API**
 4. Enter your API key and the API URL (default: https://api.outscraper.cloud)